Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 Music Director & Conductor

-J. Ernest Green is the Artistic Director of Live Arts Maryland and the Music Director of the Annapolis Chamber Orchestra and Annapolis Chorale.
-He served as a Cover Conductor with the National Symphony Orchestra at the Kennedy Center for the Performing Arts, where he worked with such artists as Metropolitan Opera star Denyce Graves, Sir James Galway, Pinchas Zuckerman, Stanislaw Skrowaczewski, Osmo Vanska among others.
-He received acclaim for conducting the National Symphony Orchestra for a subscription weekend's last-minute call with less than 20 minutes notice!
+He served as a Cover Conductor with the National Symphony Orchestra at the Kennedy Center for the Performing Arts, where he worked with such artists as Metropolitan Opera star Denyce Graves, Sir James Galway, Pinchas Zuckerman, Stanislaw Skrowaczewski, and Osmo Vanska, among others.
+While with the NSO he received acclaim for conducting the Orchestra for a subscription weekend with a last-minute call of less than 20 minutes notice!

 Fallon Goodman